star-hengxing/libuipc/docs/tutorial/geometry.md

 ## Simplicial Complex
 In `libuipc`, a `Simplicial Complex` is a general representation of an explicit mesh.
 In $\mathbb{R}^3$, a simplicial complex can be a tetrahedral mesh, a triangle mesh, a line mesh, or a point cloud, which have a dimension of 3, 2, 1, or 0, respectively.

-The tetrahedral mesh can be used to describe solid objects, like a buuny, a dragon, or a cube.
+The tetrahedral mesh can be used to describe solid objects, like a bus, boxes ...

-[TODO: add some soft body figure here]
+[TODO: add some solid object figure]

 The triangle mesh can be used to describe some 2D-codimensional objects, like a cloth with a thin thickness.

-[TODO: add some cloth figure here]
+[TODO: add some cloth figure]

 The line mesh can be used to describe some 1D-codimensional objects, like a rope, a curve, or a wire.